tinymce/tinymce-docs/tinydrive/integrations/dropbox-integration.md

 ## Overview

-Tiny Drive enables you to import files from any Dropbox account if you setup the dropbox integration by providing a Dropbox app key.
-When the user selects a file from Dropbox it will instantly be uploaded or imported into the Tiny Drive storage so that it can be viewed online and shared though Tiny Drive.
+Tiny Drive enables you to import files from any Dropbox account if you set up the Dropbox integration by providing a Dropbox app key.
+When the user selects a file from Dropbox, it will instantly be uploaded or imported into the Tiny Drive storage so that it can be viewed online and shared through Tiny Drive.

 ## Prerequisites